-This report provides information about the estimated number of unintentional, non-fire deaths attributed to carbon monoxide (CO) poisoning that were associated with the use of consumer products in 2016, with companion statistics since 2006.
-Because U.S. Consumer Product Safety Commission (CPSC) staff continues to receive reports of CO poisoning deaths for 2016, the 2016 estimates may change in subsequent reports.
+This report provides information about the estimated number of unintentional non-fire deaths attributed to carbon monoxide (CO) poisoning that were associated with the use of consumer products in 2017, along with companion statistics since 2007.
+Because U.S. Consumer Product Safety Commission (CPSC) staff continues to receive reports of CO poisoning deaths for 2017, the 2017 estimates may change in subsequent reports.

-Some of the key findings1 in this report are:
+Some of the key findings in this report are:

-For 2016:
+For 2017:

-- CPSC has records from 130 incidents resulting in an estimated 179 unintentional, non-fire CO poisoning deaths associated with the use of consumer products under the CPSC's jurisdiction. - Fifteen percent of the 130 incidents involved multiple deaths, including two incidents where four people died, and another incident where six died. - Engine-Driven Tools (EDTs) were associated with largest percentage of non-fire CO poisoning deaths than any other category of consumer products.
-This category includes generators, the single product under CPSC's jurisdiction associated with the most non-fire CO deaths.
-An estimated 78 deaths (44 percent) were associated with EDTs alone.
-In contrast, an estimated 90 deaths (50 percent) were associated with EDTs, including multiple-product incidents2 in which at least one of the products was an EDT.3 Seventynine of the 90 estimated EDT-associated deaths involved generators. - Heating Systems were associated with the second largest percentage of non-fire CO poisoning deaths.
-An estimated 51 deaths (28 percent) were associated with some type of heating appliance.
-An estimated 66 deaths (37 percent) were associated with heating systems when multiple-product incidents are considered, and at least one of the products among the multiple products was a heating appliance.
-Gas heating accounted for the largest share of the deaths, and within the gas-heating equipment, liquid petroleum (LP or propane) and natural gas heating equipment were the major contributors. - Products other than EDTs or heating systems were associated with an estimated 31 CO deaths (17 percent) in 2016.
-Notably, a number of the involved products, although not designed specifically as heating devices, were being used for heating purposes, such as gas ranges, charcoal grills, and in one case, a fire pit was used in an enclosed space. - Eighty-four percent of the estimated 179 CO deaths in 2016 occurred in a home location.
-Within incidents coded as home locations, a few deaths occurred in an external structure
+- CPSC has records from 131 incidents resulting in an estimated 190 unintentional non-fire CO poisoning deaths associated with the use of consumer products under the CPSC's jurisdiction. - Fifteen percent of the 131 incidents involved multiple deaths, including one incident where four people died, and another three incidents where three people died. - Engine-Driven Tools (EDTs) were associated with the largest percentage of non-fire CO poisoning deaths than any other category.
+This category includes generators, the single product associated with the most CO deaths under CPSC's jurisdiction.
+An estimated 104 deaths (55%) were associated with EDTs alone.
+Ninety-five of the 104 estimated EDT-associated deaths involved generators. - Heating Systems were associated with the second largest percentage of non-fire CO poisoning deaths.
+An estimated 42 deaths (22%) were associated with some type of heating appliance.
+This estimate increases to 48 deaths (25%) when multiple-product incidents are considered, and at least one of the products among the multiple products was a heating appliance.
+Gas heating accounted for the largest share of the deaths, and within the gas-heating equipment, liquid petroleum (LP or propane) and natural gas heating equipment were the major contributors. - Products other than EDTs, or those specifically designed for heating purposes, were associated with an estimated 37 CO deaths (19%) in 2017.
+Staff notes that a number of the involved products, although not designed specifically as heating devices, were being used for, or were suspected as being used for, heating purposes, such as gas ranges, camp stoves, and charcoal grills. - Eighty-four percent of the estimated 190 CO deaths in 2017 occurred in a home location.
+Within incidents coded as home locations, a few deaths occurred in an external structure at a residence (e.g., detached garage), a non-fixed location domicile used as home (e.g., camper trailers), a structure not designed for habitation used as a home (e.g., metal shed), as well as tents, or temporary shelters.

-1 Note that the estimates for individual categories may not sum to that of the broader category due to rounding effects.
+&lt;sup>1 Note that the estimates for individual categories may not sum to that of the broader category due to rounding effects.